You can trust the staff at South 40 Dental, Grande Prairie to help restore the health of your smile with professional crowns and bridges.

 In cases like this, a filling or bonding will not be sufficient to restore the tooth.

-Usually, a tooth requiring a crown requires 2 appointment times.
+Under normal circumstances, a tooth requiring a crown usually requires 2 appointments.

-An impression is taken of the prepared tooth, a temporary crown is fabricated, and the impression is sent off to a lab for the permanent crown to be made.
+An impression will be taken of the prepared tooth.
+Afterwards, a temporary crown is fabricated and the impression is sent off to a lab for the permanent crown to be made.

-Once the lab has fabricated your permanent crown, you will need another appointment time to have the temporary crown removed, and the permanent one placed.
+Once the lab has fabricated your permanent crown, you will need to another appointment to have the temporary crown removed, and the permanent one placed.